 If you also suffer from a chronic fatigue, here are some action points:

-- Buy a wearable, activity tracker or smart watch with a good sleep tracking.
+- Buy a wearable with a good sleep tracking (personally I recommend a headband with EEG-sensors, like the above mentioned Dreem).
 It should at least make a distinction between light and deep sleep, if it also detects REM sleep or gives a sleep quality figure, that’s a plus.
 Make sure that the data can be exported to a CSV or XLS-file!
 Some brands charge you a yearly fee for that… So do look at that upfront!
 There are already good wearables for around 100 euro.

 - Keep a diary, preferably in Microsoft Excel (or a similar program).
 Enter each day the amount of sleep you got, including the different sleep phases (light sleep, deep sleep, if available REM sleep and/or sleep quality), each in a separate column.
 Enter the number of steps you made.
 And evaluate your energy level that day, on a scale from 0 (very bad) to 3 (fantastic).
 Also note other things that might be relevant, e.g. if you had a bad cold and a running nose, or e.g. a late dinner.
 Everything that might be relevant.